roytang/blog/content/replies/2013/07/cay8ote/index.md

 - Games
 ---

 So, I purchased it on GMG before watching the review, might have been a good idea to do it in the reverse order.
-I still would have purchased it anyway. \n\nAnyway, I found out from the review that this is the last expansion for civ 5?
+I still would have purchased it anyway.

+Anyway, I found out from the review that this is the last expansion for civ 5?
 I'm kind of disappointed because I was hoping they would implement a "random events" system like what they had in the last civ4 expansion.
 Still probably gonna spend a couple of hundred hours here though :p